The Gateway Institute specializes in providing the most advanced treatment techniques to overcome OCD and anxiety disorders.

 A 90 minute weekly group will be held on Tuesday and Wednesday evenings, and the group’s specific focus involves providing members with support, guidance, and treatment related to their own progress.
 The group incorporates Cognitive-Behavioral therapy (CBT), and each week home-based challenges are assigned.
 The group is a great opportunity to establish relations with others who can appreciate the daily challenges of this potentially disabling condition.
 Click Here To Sign Up

-Relapse prevention is an important component to our treatment program.
+After-Care is an important component to our treatment program.
 Learning how to manage the OCD will involve a lifestyle change.
 Since OCD is a chronic condition, a commitment to working diligently on a daily basis while transitioning back into daily life will be necessary.
-The relapse prevention program equips the participant with the necessary tools for success, and promotes long-lasting change.
+The After-Care program equips the participant with the necessary tools for success, and promotes long-lasting change.
 Once the symptoms of OCD have improved, a number of strategies can help maintain the gains made, and The Gateway Institute will help devise a plan to help find the road to successfully managing OCD.

 For clients with particular subtypes of OCD such as hoarding or contaminating, home-visits may be available to conduct exposure exercises.
 This allows the therapist to help guide the clients through challenging home-based exercises.
 Ultimately, these exercises conducted in the presence of the therapist, will be performed independently by the client.